HanaHrubesova/SQL-Murder-Mystery/README.md

 ```
 ![results of third query](https://github.com/HanaHrubesova/SQL-Murder-Mystery/blob/main/step3.png)

-From the testimony of Monthy Schapiro and Annabel Miller, it is posible to filter the perdson matching theyr description.
+From the testimony of Monthy Schapiro and Annabel Miller, it is possible to filter the person matching their description.
 ```SQL
 SELECT
     t1.name,